levysoft/chatgpt-token-cost-analysis/README.md

 # ChatGPT Token Cost Analysis

+This repository provides tools for analyzing the costs associated with tokens generated from ChatGPT export chats.
+It includes both a Python script and an HTML version for flexible and privacy-enhanced usage.

+## Introduction

+The repository contains:
+- A Python script for detailed token cost analysis, which processes a JSON file of exported ChatGPT conversations.
+- An HTML + JavaScript application that allows for local analysis of token costs directly in a web browser, ensuring full privacy and offline functionality.

+## Python Script
-This repository contains a Python script for analyzing the costs associated with tokens generated from ChatGPT export chats.
+This part of the repository contains a Python script for analyzing the costs associated with tokens generated from ChatGPT export chats.
 The script extracts messages from a JSON file, calculates the number of tokens used, and determines the costs for input and output tokens.
 Additionally, it groups the costs by month and saves the results in a CSV file.

 ## Requirements